Studio: IFC Midnight

 A serial killer known for scalping his victims befriends an art photographer who is unaware of his true identity.

-Remakes are usually a dicey proposition.
+Remakes are often a dicey proposition.
 Some become such slavish reproductions of the initial incarnation that they lack any discernible identity of their own.
 Others begin with source material so universally revered that they stand little chance of being accepted in the same world where the original exists.
 Only in very rare cases, there are films like director Franck Khalfoun’s 2012 version of “Maniac” that skillfully avoid such traps.
 His is a remake that ably walks a tightrope between successfully channeling the spirit of the 1980 cult classic and creating an interpretation of the original screenplay that stands as a completely separate entity.

 The newer version of “Maniac” supplants the coastline by trading New York City for Los Angeles.
 Aside from a montage sequence or two depicting the downtown skyline, the location could really be anywhere.
 There are some cameos from notable theaters like the Orpheum, but “Maniac” generally avoids shots of Hollywood landmarks or any other identifiable tethers that would make it uniquely chained to its California setting.